-(4) A statement of cause that identifies the reason or explanation for the condition or the factors responsible for the difference between the situation that exists (condition) and the required or desired state (criteria), which may also serve as a basis for recommendations for corrective action.
+(4) A statement of cause that identifies the reason or explanation for the condition or the factors responsible for the difference between the situation that exists (condition) and the required or desired state (criteria), which may also serve as a basis for recommendations for corrective action

-(5) The possible asserted effect to provide sufficient information to the auditee and Federal agency, or pass-through entity in the case of a subrecipient, to permit them to determine the cause and effect to facilitate prompt and proper corrective action.
+(5) The possible asserted effect to provide sufficient information to the auditee and Federal agency or pass-through entity to permit them to determine the cause and effect to facilitate prompt and proper corrective action.
 A statement of the effect or potential effect should provide a clear, logical link to establish the impact or potential impact of the difference between the condition and the criteria.

-(6) Identification of questioned costs and how they were computed.
-Known questioned costs must be identified by applicable Assistance Listings number(s) and applicable Federal award identification number(s).
+(6) The identification of known questioned costs, by applicable Assistance Listing number(s) and Federal award identification number(s), and how these questioned costs were computed.

+(7) When there are known questioned costs but the dollar amount is undetermined or not reported, a description of why the dollar amount was undetermined or otherwise could not be reported.

-(7) Information to provide proper perspective for judging the prevalence and consequences of the audit findings, such as whether the audit findings represent an isolated instance or a systemic problem.
+(8) Information to provide proper perspective for evaluating the prevalence and consequences of the audit finding.
+For example, whether the audit finding represents an isolated instance or a systemic problem.
 Where appropriate, instances identified must be related to the universe and the number of cases examined and be quantified in terms of dollar value.
-The auditor should report whether the sampling was a statistically valid sample.
+In addition, the audit finding should indicate whether the sampling was a statistically valid sample.

-(8) Identification of whether the audit finding was a repeat of a finding in the immediately prior audit and if so any applicable prior year audit finding numbers.
+(9) The identification of whether the audit finding is a repeat of a finding in the immediately prior audit.
+The audit finding must identify the applicable prior year audit finding reference numbers in these instances.

-(9) Recommendations to prevent future occurrences of the deficiency identified in the audit finding.
+(10) Recommendations to prevent future occurrences of the deficiency identified in the audit finding.